- Accelerate brain injury recovery

 MST involves simultaneous application of specific wavelength ranges of colored light, vestibular stimulation (motion), auditory training, and somatosensory input.

-While, MST is not a stand-alone intervention, it is a a powerful adjunct to the overall care of those suffering sensory processing dysfunctions often associated with concussion, general learning difficulties, ADHD, anxiety, PTSD, autism, sleep disturbances, emotional dysregulation, Long-Haul COVID, and more.
+While MST is not a stand-alone intervention, it is a powerful adjunct to the overall care of those suffering sensory processing dysfunctions often associated with concussion, general learning difficulties, ADHD, anxiety, PTSD, autism, sleep disturbances, emotional dysregulation, Long-COVID, PANS/PANDAS, and more.

 MST also has been shown to enhance sport performance by improving the communication of peripheral vision with motor skills.
 MST enhances reactive motor instincts.